 If you’ve decided to purchase a new construction home, among the first steps are to determine the town or region where you’d like to live, find a builder, and begin reviewing your design options online.
-At some point early in the process, you may find yourself overwhelmed by the variations on floor plans.
+At some point early in the process, you may find yourself overwhelmed by the variations in floor plans.
 Beyond the fairly straightforward decisions about the number of bedrooms and bathrooms you want, how do you choose a floor plan that best fits your style and needs?

 Your builder can be an invaluable resource in helping you make final decisions – and even prompt you to rethink what you thought you were sure of or needed in a new home.
-For example, sometimes homebuyers have a specific square footage in mind, but what they eventually discover, as the builder explains various options, is that it’s not really the square footage that matters as much as the layout of the home.
-The same square footage can have more or fewer bedrooms or bathrooms, for instance, or an open floor plan compared to a home with walled kitchen, dining, and living room areas may function quite differently.
+For example, sometimes homebuyers have specific square footage in mind, but what they eventually discover, as the builder explains various options, is that it’s not really the square footage that matters as much as the layout of the home.
+The same square footage can have more or fewer bedrooms or bathrooms, for instance, or an open floor plan compared to a home with a walled kitchen, dining, and living room areas that may function quite differently.

 Budget & Location